ashwinrajam/HackBackpackers_AshwinRaja/README.md

 Problem Statement 3 - XML problem statement
 # Description
 The approach is to :
-  - Convert the xml file into a json file.
+  - Parse data from xml file using Python.
-  - Consume the json file into a Big Query Table
-  - Query the contents of table to output the data
+  - Search for the Tags - TRANSFORMATION, INSTANCE.
+This will give the immediate flow of data from one stage to another.
+  - The individual tags are checked, and text between tags is loaded to a variable.
+  - Search for field name in the variables i.e variable for TRANSFORMATION and variable for INSTANCE.
+  - If it returns a match print the source and target field names.

 # Prerequisite
 Big Query, Python